 Institute for Informatics

-Instructor and Assistant Professor Positions in the Program for Occupational Therapy and Institute for Informatics (I2)
+Clinical Informatics Faculty Opportunities in the Program in Occupational Therapy and Institute for Informatics

 - The integration and dissemination of heterogeneous data, information, and knowledge resources;